raynor67/my-first-projects/README.md

 ## 🚀 Goal

-I'm learning how to build dApps and smart contracts to contribute to the ZenChain ecosystem and become a Web3 developer!
+I'm learning how to build dApps and smart contracts to contribute to the projects ecosystem and become a Web3 developer!